-Courses include Band, Business Management & Technology, Yearbook, Art, and (Adv) Industrial Arts Technology
+Courses include Band, Business Management & Technology, Yearbook, Art, and Shop courses

 World Language - 2 credits

 A student may complete this requirement in one of the following ways:

 - 1.)
 2 credits of World Language (Spanish I & II offered at NLHS); - 2.)
 1 credit of World Language and 1 CTE credit; - 3.)
 1 credit of World Language and 1 additional VPAA credit